Blind Date (1959 film)

-As there is no blind date in the storyline the title is somewhat misleading.
-The plot revolves around a rendezvous rather than a blind date.
-The title perhaps alludes to the hero being blind to the truth of his lover's background.

 Plot

 Jan Van Rooyer, a young Dutch artist, working in a London private art gallery, cheerfully arrives at the large mews flat owned by Jacqueline Cousteau.
 The door is open and he goes in and has a drink and puts on a loud jazz record.
 Around 20 minutes later uniformed police arrive and start questioning him.
 Inspector Morgan arrives soon after.

-They have had a phone call from the flat and on the investigation, Jacqueline is found dead in the bedroom - so Jan has much explaining to do.
+They have had a phone call from the flat and on investigation, Jacqueline is found dead in the bedroom – so Jan has much explaining to do.
 He explains the relationship in a series of vignettes.
 They had met in the gallery and she had asked for private lessons in his studio.
-She tells him she is married and when she starts to model for him they also become lovers despite their age difference and very different social background.
+She tells him she is married, but when she starts to model for him, they become lovers, despite their age difference and very different social backgrounds.

-The investigation finds little evidence of his innocence but the investigation proves that Jacqueline had more than one lover.
+The investigation finds little evidence of his innocence but it proves that Jacqueline had more than one lover.
 During the police search, Jan had pocketed an envelope of cash in the flat with his name on it.
 The inspector finds it and the £500 inside is concluded to be a "pay off".

-However, Jacqueline rematerialises!
+However, Jacqueline rematerialises.
 The dead woman in the flat is a nightclub singer and not her.
 Jacqueline is married to a high ranking public figure: Lord Fenton.
-Inspector Morgan leaves the two alone together.
-She continues to deny knowing him.
-The police reveal the dead woman is her husband's mistress.
-The mistress was called "Jacqueline Cousteau".
-The wife has assumed her identity then killed her.
-Jan was part of her plot all along.
+The police reveal the dead woman is her husband's mistress, "Jacqueline Cousteau".
+The wife had assumed her identity, then killed her.